AndrianaCodes/Source/README.md

 Features to work on:

-Creating a Attend button for users
+Creating an attend button for users

 Being able to see a list of all users that wish to attend